Keanu Reeves Is Fulfilling His Dream Playing Batman

 Dwayne Johnson, DC’s Black Adam, also known for films like Jumanji and Red Alert, plays Krypto.

-Kevin Hart, who is successful on Netflix with the comedy The Man from Toronto, gives voice to the character Ace.
+J Kevin Hart, who is successful on Netflix with the comedy The Man from Toronto, voices the character Ace.

-In the voice of Superman is John Krasinski.
+In Superman’s voice is John Krasinski.
 Recently, the actor also made his Marvel debut.

-Jameela Jamil, from The Good Place and Legendary, is Wonder Woman.
+Jameela Jamil from The Good Place and Legendary, Wonder Woman.
 The actress is also confirmed in the upcoming She-Hulk series.

-The cast of the feature is completed by Marc Maron (GLOW) as the villain Lex Luthor and Olivia Wilde (Outstanding) as Lois Lane.
+The film’s cast is completed by Marc Maron (GLOW) as the villain Lex Luthor and Olivia Wilde (Off Series) as Lois Lane.

 In a recent interview, Keanu Reeves discussed his experience as Batman and revealed expectations for the release of DC League of Super Pets.